dmbarbour/wikilon/docs/URLDesign.md

 # URL Designs for Wikilon

 Apparently, URL design is supposed to be one of the FIRST things I do.
 Oops!
 (Live and learn, I guess.)

-Last night I trawled through several 'URL design' websites to get some advice.
+Or maybe not - HATEOS and RESTful design fellows argue URLs themselves aren't very relevant.
+But, if URLs aren't relevant from the REST perspective, it shouldn't hurt to apply advice from the UX perspective.
+Last night I trawled several 'URL design' websites to get some advice.
 The primary advice seems to be:

 * find the domain-model nouns
 * /collection/element organization
-* avoid verbs where feasible
-* keep it simple (obviously)
+* keep it simple
+* avoid verbs where feasible, use HTTP verbs instead
 * avoid 'private' URLs like `example.com/settings` dependent on user
 * use blacklist if toplevel is user-defined
 * URLs are for humans, avoid hashcode names
-* avoid one-off URLs
-* APIs should have verion numbers
+* APIs should have verion numbers (?) but see [Content-Type](ContentType.md).
+* URLs should be stable, good for bookmarking

 I'm not fond of the 'blacklist' idea, so I'll instead leave the toplevel to administration.
 As far as URL hashcodes go: I can probably avoid them for the normal user experience, but I might still favor opaque URLs for machines, session models, etc..
 Of course, in these cases, the URL should be none of the user's business and unhackable.
 Anyhow, I spent some time working through the advice from people vastly more experienced in this subject than myself.